 3. Understand that the position of the foot is maintained by the muscles of the hips and make sure you optimize lateral hip, hamstring, gluteal, and adductor (inner thigh) strength with full range of motion.
 Tight hips limit foot function.

 4. Get a super-flexible shoe with minimal (or better yet, no) heel.

 5. Before jumping into non-shoe shoes, deal with your whole body alignment and gait mechanics.
 Podiatrists are seeing a huge increase in forefoot fractures from people (even highly-experienced runners!) who land with excessive force on the front of the foot.
 Walking should be heel to toe, not landing on the front of the foot.
 Running should be done on natural surfaces with body weight stacked correctly (without the torso leaning forward.)

 6. If you get non-shoe shoes, be a walker.
 But if you do choose to run, build up your walking mileage for a year before even considering running in them.

 7. Log your miles on a natural surface, with elevation changes and rocky obstacles.
 The urban jungle is not a natural walking surface, and the friction and traction of this surface coupled with the lack of its yield can be quite damaging to the human body.

 Hiking in minimal shoes can yield amazing results.
-For all of you body nerds out there, this is the way to tap into a greater portion of your brain/body connection.
-Do the work!
+For all of you body nerds out there, this is the way to get more of your body and your brain moving!